cloudflare/cloudflare-docs/content/cache/how-to/cache-rules/create-api.md

 ## Procedure

-1. Use the [List existing rulesets](/ruleset-engine/rulesets-api/view/#list-existing-rulesets) method to obtain the list of rules already present in the `http_request_cache_settings` phase entry point ruleset.
+1. Use the [List zone rulesets](/api/operations/listZoneRulesets) method to obtain the list of rules already present in the `http_request_cache_settings` phase entry point ruleset.
-2. If the phase ruleset does not exist, create it using the [Create ruleset](/ruleset-engine/rulesets-api/create/) method with the zone-level endpoint.
+2. If the phase ruleset does not exist, create it using the [Create a zone ruleset](/api/operations/createZoneRuleset) operation.
 In the new ruleset properties, set the following values:
     * kind: `zone`
     * phase: `http_request_cache_settings`
-3. Alternatively, you can also use the [Update ruleset](/ruleset-engine/rulesets-api/update/) method to add a Cache Rule to the list of ruleset rules.
+3. Use the [Update a zone ruleset](/api/operations/updateZoneRuleset) operation to add a cache rule to the list of ruleset rules.
+Alternatively, include the rule in the [Create a zone ruleset](/api/operations/createZoneRuleset) request mentioned in the previous step.

 ## Example requests